 Service-learning also figures prominently in FRENCH 325/GLHLTH 325: Issues in Global Displacement: Voix Francophones.
 This course explores current laws, processes, and practices related to refugee resettlement, focusing on Francophone refugees in North America.

-Over the course of the semester, they are partnered with families from the DRC and CAR, exchanging cultural practices and practicing both English and French.
-CWS, a national non-profit organization with a branch in Durham, has facilitated initial contacts in the refugee community.
-As part of their coursework, Duke students are collaborating on the website project LANGUAGES IN DURHAM by producing materials for FRENCH IN DURHAM.
-They have also curated a museum exhibit on Central African Refugee Resettlement in Durham at the Durham History Hub (https://www.museumofdurhamhistory.org/blog/refugees-highlighted-in-student-exhibit/), which was later archived at the Durham County Library.
+Over the course of the semester, students are partnered with families from Cameroun, Rwanda, the DRC, and the Central African Republic, exchanging cultural practices and practicing both English and French.
+CWS and World Relief, two national non-profit organizations with branches in Durham, facilitate initial contacts in the refugee community.
+As part of their coursework, Duke students have collaborated on the French in Durham website, and DUKE HELLO project and curated a museum exhibit on Central African Refugee Resettlement in Durham at the Durham History Hub, which was later archived at the Durham County Library.